Beraliv/beraliv.dev/packages/blog2/src/content/2021-04-21-omit-under-the-hood.md

 ---
-title: Omit under the hood
+title: Omit under the hood in TypeScript
 date: "2021-04-21"
-description: Today we're talking about Omit.
-First challenge was Pick under the hood where we discussed how Pick is working.
-Omit is the opposite of Pick, it excludes the keys we specify.
+description: Given the object and a union of properties, return the object but without those properties
 labels:
   - typescript
   - medium